 - Liver problems have happened with propylthiouracil.
-Sometimes, this has been very bad and has led to the need for a liver transplant or death.
+Sometimes these problems have been severe, leading to liver transplant or death.
 Liver problems may happen in people with or without liver disease.
 Talk with the doctor.

 - This medicine is only for use when other treatments have not helped or cannot be used.

 Uses of Propylthiouracil: